 Provide Administrative Assistance

-In many aspects, the role of an executive assistant is very similar to that of a secretary or administrative assistant.
-They perform clerical tasks like accepting and making phone calls, setting business meeting agendas, sending memos, accepting visitors, reviewing incoming reports and setting the executive's daily schedule.
+In many aspects, the role of executive assistant is similar to that of secretary or administrative assistant.
+They perform clerical tasks, like accepting and making phone calls, setting business meeting agendas, sending memos, accepting visitors, reviewing incoming reports and setting the executive's daily schedule.

 Act as a Gatekeeper

 Company executives are usually well-known public figures with a great deal of influence in their communities.
 As such, the time and attention of an executive are constantly in demand.
 The role of 'gatekeeper' usually falls to the executive assistant.
 He or she controls which phone calls and reports go through to the executive, as well as what meetings are scheduled.
 To fulfill this responsibility, executive assistants must clearly understand the goals, values and needs of both the company and the executive.